cybercongress/go-cyber/docs/run_validator.md

 Software: Ubuntu 18.04 LTS
 ```

-*Cyberd runs well on consumer-grade cards like Geforce GTX 1070, but expecting load growth, we advise to use Error Correction compatible cards from Tesla or Quadro families.
-Also make sure your card is compatible with >=v.410 of NVIDIA drivers.*
+*Cyberd runs well on consumer-grade cards like Geforce GTX 1070, but expect load growth.
+We advise to use Error Correction compatible cards from Tesla or Quadro families.
+Also, make sure your card is compatible with >=v.410 of NVIDIA drivers.*

-What about RAM - minimal ammount, which will fit node (with ~100K links in chain) - 10 GB.
-It migth be possiple to start node with lower ammount of RAM, but we migth not be able to support those cases.
+What about RAM?
+The minimal ammount, which will fit a node (with ~100K links in the chain): 10 GB.
+It migth be possiple to start a node with a lower ammount of RAM, but we migth not be able to support these cases.

-And, of course, the hardware is your own choice and technically it might be possible to run the node on "even - 1 CUDA core GPU", but, you should be aware of stability and a decline in calculations speed.
+Of course, the hardware is your own choice and technically it might be possible to run the node on "even - 1 CUDA core GPU", but you should be aware of stability and a decline in calculation speed.

 ## Validator setup

-*To avoid possible misconfiguration issues and simplify `$ENV` setup we recommend to perform all actions as `root` user (here root - is literally root, not just the user with root priveliges)*
+*To avoid possible misconfiguration issues and to simplify the setup of `$ENV`, we recommend to perform all the commands as `root` (here root - is literally root, not just a user with root priveliges)*

 ### Third-party software